hermanblarsen/SWEng1York/README.md

 ##### Run Configuration

 1. Set Login.AM_I_ON_DB_TEAM = false.
 All networking and database functionality will be disabled for EdiManager.
-2. Create a Run Configuration in IntelliJ called "Edi", with the main class being "client.managers.EdiManager".
+2. Create a Run Configuration in IntelliJ called "Edi", with the main class being "com.i2lp.edi.client.managers.EdiManager".
 3. Launch Edi
 4. Login can be 'bypassed' by pressing login button without entering details